What makes up the Appendicular Skeleton vs Axial skeleton?

 What is the function of the Sympathetic Nervous System

-To compensate for changes (fight-or-flight)
+To compensate for changes in body systems and blood pressure (fight-or-flight)

 Dilates blood vessels in muscles, heart, lungs